 A Christian approach to life and conduct seeks to promote freedom without becoming antinomian and to promote responsibility without becoming legalistic.
 Historically, it has always been difficult to embrace at the same time both the need for rules and the role of individual freedom under the guidance of the Holy Spirit.
 Nonetheless, this, we believe, is the biblical model, and so the course we have chosen.

-This statement of life and conduct at Gordon College sets forth (1) those assumptions and principles which should guide the conduct of responsible Christians and (2) the specific rules and regulations which seem most likely to require explicit statement in a community such as Gordon.
+This statement of life and conduct at Gordon College sets forth (1) those assumptions and principles which should guide the conduct of responsible Christians and (2) the specific rules and regulations which seem most likely to require an explicit statement in a community such as Gordon.

 Gordon College strives to maintain its identity as a Christian academic community of students, faculty and staff.
 The College expects that all members of the College community will: